New Policy Library

 a) The Chair who must be a senior member of the academic staff or a member of the professional staff at UOM10 or above;

-c) a student nominated by the recognised student organisation who has received appropriate training recognised by the Academic Registrar.
+c) a student nominated by the recognised student organisation who has received appropriate training recognised by the Academic Registrar; and

-5.19.
-Notwithstanding the requirements set in section 5.18, the Academic Registrar or the Chair of the committee may vary the composition of a student discipline committee by appointing under section 5.18(c) a senior member of the academic staff or a member of the professional staff at UOM10 or above.
-The staff member cannot be from same faculty as the member appointed under section 5.18(a) or (b).
+5.23.
+Notwithstanding the requirements set in section 5.22, the Academic Registrar or the Chair of the committee may vary the composition of a student discipline committee by appointing under section 5.22(c) a senior member of the academic staff or a member of the professional staff at UOM10 or above.
+The staff member cannot be from same faculty as the member appointed under section 5.22(a) or (b).

-5.20.
-The student may not send a representative in their place but may bring a support person to the student discipline committee meeting in accordance with section 26(4) of the Vice-Chancellor Regulation.
+5.24.
+The student may not send a representative in their place but may, no later than 24 hours before the commencement of a meeting of the committee, request permission from the chair to bring a support person to the student discipline committee meeting provided that person is not:

-5.21.
-The support person has no right to be heard, except with the permission of the chair of the committee, and may be excluded from the meeting by the chair of the committee at the chair’s discretion, if the support person disrupts or unreasonably impairs the conduct of the hearing.
+5.25.
+The support person has no right to be heard, except with the permission of the chair of the committee, and may be excluded from the meeting by the chair of the committee at the chair’s discretion if the support person disrupts or unreasonably impairs the conduct of the hearing.

-5.21A.
-The student is not permitted to make audio and/or visual recording of the student discipline committee meeting without the written permission of the Chair.
-The student discipline committee meeting will be documented in accordance with the University’s Records Management Policy (MPF1106) and notes will be taken for all student discipline committee meetings by the Committee Secretary.
-It is the usual practice for student discipline committee meetings to be conducted via video conferencing software, such as zoom.
+5.26.
+The student is not permitted to make audio and/or visual recordings of the student discipline committee meeting without the written permission of the Chair.
+The student discipline committee meeting will be documented according to the University’s Records Management Policy (MPF1106) and notes will be taken for all student discipline committee meetings by the Committee Secretary.
+It is the usual practice for student discipline committee meetings to be conducted via video conferencing software, such as Zoom.

 a) may follow any procedure it considers appropriate and make any enquiries it believes to be relevant;